 Session is Wednesday, March 19th at 5:30 p.m. in St. George

 For those wanting to take the FCC test for a new Amateur Radio license or upgrade to a higher license class, there is a regularly scheduled ARRL Volunteer Examiner administered exam test session held at 5:30 p.m. on the third Wednesday of every month, except December, prior to the Club's monthly Club meeting.
 The monthly exam is held at the same location as the Club Meeting.

-In addition to the 11 regular monthly test sessions held prior to the Club meeting, each year we will have six additional test sessions on certain Saturdays in Hurricane, Utah.
+In addition to eleven regular monthly V.E. test sessions held prior to the Club meeting, each year we will conduct six additional test sessions on certain Saturdays in Hurricane, Utah.
 For info on the Saturday sessions, see the "Club Meeting Info" link found in the navigation section on every page on this site.

 |Recent Volunteer Exam Session Results|

 There were three candidates who successfully passed initial Amateur Radio license exam elements, as well as one candidate who sucessfully upgraded at the Saturday, February 15, 2014 exam session held in Hurricane, Utah.
 Here are the results:

 Please note: It normally take about 5 to 7 days from your exam date for the ARRL-VEC office in Newington, CT to receive the exam packet and process your license information into the FCC database.
 As soon as that occurs, and you are assigned an FCC callsign, the table above will be updated to list the callsign assigned by the FCC and provide a link to your current FCC information.
 You should receive your "hard-copy" orginal frameable and wallet-sized copy of your license in the mail from the FCC in approximately 2 weeks.

 Check the Status of Your New or Upgraded Ham License

 (see below) administered by the Dixie Amateur Radio Club, Inc. at a

 Volunteer Exam session may check the status of your first license or